adamenko-arsen/SLE-Accurate-Solver/README.md

 # About

-This program helps to solve system of linear equations by different accurate methods.
-This project has given for me as course work (KPI, 1st course, 2nd term).
+This program solves systems of linear equations by the different accurate methods.
+This project has given to me and chose by me as a course work (KPI, 1st course, 2nd term).

 # Main